mtekk/Breadcrumb-NavXT/readme.txt

 * Bug fix: Compatible with all polyglot like plugins.
 * Bug fix: Compatible with Viper007bond's Breadcrumb Titles for Pages plugin (but 3.0.0 can replace it as well)
 * Bug fix: Author page support should be fixed on some setups where it did not work before.

+== Upgrade Notice ==

+= 5.0.0 =
+This version is for the developers, those who like to extend things gracefully.
+Several new hooks were introduced, while others were tweaked to be more usefull.